Wheelbase: Rail

 The wheelbase affects the rail vehicle's capability to negotiate curves.
 Short-wheelbased vehicles can negotiate sharper curves.
 On some larger wheelbase locomotives, inner wheels may lack flanges in order to pass curves.

 The wheelbase also affects the load the vehicle poses to the track, track infrastructure and bridges.
 All other conditions being equal, a shorter wheelbase vehicle represents a more concentrated load to the track than a longer wheelbase vehicle.
-As railway lines are designed to take a pre-determined maximum load per unit of length (tonnes per meter, or pounds per foot), the rail vehicles' wheelbase is designed according to their intended gross weight.
+As railway lines are designed to take a predetermined maximum load per unit of length (tonnes per meter, or pounds per foot), the rail vehicles' wheelbase is designed according to their intended gross weight.
 The higher the gross weight, the longer the wheelbase must be.